zammad/zammad-admin-documentation/manage/knowledge-base.rst

    :align: center

 Zammad will provide a list of the current set links per knowledge base language.
-If you're missing a language, you'll have to add the language up ront.
+If you're missing a language, you'll have to add the language up front.

 You can adjust every URL on language level.